Auties00/Auties00/README.md

 - Compilers
 - Building software for open-source projects I like

-Check my pinned projects to learn more and follow me to see my next projects take shape.
+Please take a look at my pinned projects to learn more and follow me to see my next projects take shape.
 If you want to help me out, consider becoming a sponsor.

 ## Stack

 - ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)

-  I've used Java for almost six years at this point, and many of my projects are written in Java, ranging from reverse engineering to compilers.
+  I've used Java for almost six years, and many of my projects are written in Java, ranging from reverse engineering to compilers.
+  I also used Java to develop an app published on the Play Store, Styders, which I've sunsetted some time ago.

 - ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Groovy](https://img.shields.io/badge/Groovy-5E97B6?style=for-the-badge&logo=Apache%20Groovy&logoColor=white)